 Bretton Woods Mountain Resort in the White Mountains is New Hampshire’s largest ski area.
-The resort is often considered one of the top resorts in the East for grooming from Ski Magazine, and ranks #1 for 2018.
+The resort is often considered one of the top resorts in the East for grooming from Ski Magazine.
 It’s also frequently recognized for its snow quality, family programs, and customer service.

 Annual snowfall is more than 200 inches a year and the ski season runs from early November to mid-April.
 Base elevation is 1,600 feet and elevation at the summit is 3,100 feet.

-Bretton Woods has 62 alpine trails and 35 glades, 45 Nordic trails, 3 freestyle terrain parks for skiers and riders, and 10 lifts (Rosebrook Summit Express Quad, Zephyr Express Quad, Bethlehem Express Quad, West Mountain Express Quad, Learning Center Quad, Fabyan’s Express Triple, B-Lift Double, Telegraph T-Bar, Red Carpet, and Wonder Carpet).
+Bretton Woods has 62 alpine trails and 35 glades, 57 Nordic trails, two freestyle terrain parks for skiers and riders, and 9 lifts (Rosebrook Summit Express Quad, Zephyr Express Quad, Bethlehem Express Quad, West Mountain Express Quad, Learning Center Quad, Fabyan’s Express Triple, Telegraph T-Bar, Red Carpet / Wonder Carpet, and Zze Best Snow In NH).

 Bretton Woods Mountain Resort has 464 skiable acres; 1,500-foot vertical rise; 25% beginner; 29% intermediate; 46% expert/advanced.

-There are three terrain parks for skiers and riders–the largest jumps in Coös Terrain Park.
+There are two terrain parks for skiers and riders–the largest jumps in Coös Terrain Park.

 Discounts are provided for tickets purchased online in advance, resort guests, half-days (12 p.m. to 4 p.m.), night-skiing, Learning Center Quad only, multiple days, U.S. Military, and for parents skiing at different times with their families.
 Seniors over the age of 79 and children under 5 ski free at Bretton Woods.